General-Translation/generaltranslation/README.md

 <a href='https://www.generaltranslation.com' target="_blank">generaltranslation.com</a>

 A language toolkit for AI developers.
+Used in `@generaltranslation/react`.

 Full documentation coming soon!